 If you would rather have something more interactive and personal, try singing or playing hymns for residents.
 Here are 40 popular hymns for Easter with both lyrics and music.

 Some residences have created miniature golf courses in their hallways.
 You can use coloured ping pong balls or actual golf balls and set up obstacle courses.

-It’s a staple but a popular one.
-And residences are finding all sorts of new and innovative ways to have bingo.
-Recently the Enclave at Round Rock Senior Living had celebrity call out bingo numbers for them; Award Winning Actor Matthew McConaughey.
+It’s a staple but a popular one, and residences are finding all sorts of new and innovative ways to have bingo.
+Recently the Enclave at Round Rock Senior Living had a celebrity call out bingo numbers for them: award-winning actor Matthew McConaughey.

-Now you may struggle to get an international movie star to call out bingo for your seniors.
+Now, you may struggle to get an international movie star to call out bingo for your seniors.
 However, you can always get their family involved or ask one of your entertainers.
-It’s a great way to have everyone interact and get some much needed facetime.
+It’s a great way to have everyone interact and get much-needed facetime.

 With over 7 million subscribers on YouTube, SingKing has thousands of songs your residents can choose from.
 They are just one of many channels online, and the best part: no microphone needed!

 We hope you found some inspiring Easter activity ideas to try out with residents in your senior living communities this season!
 Everyone in senior living deserves to be celebrated for meeting the challenges of this year.
 We know how tirelessly recreation professionals are working to keep our seniors not only safe and healthy, but active and engaged.
 If this list helped you find some fun-filled activities for your communities, sign up for our newsletter to get more activity ideas delivered right to your inbox.
 Every resident’s well-being is at the heart of what we do.